Ta44ar/Typing-Game/README.md

 # Typing-Game
 Simple app to test your typing skills.
+This one is window app made using tkinter library.
-Prepared in two versions - one made in terminal window with curses library, the other is windowed app made using tkinter library.
+Another version is made in terminal window (https://github.com/Ta44ar/Typing-Game-in-terminal) with curses library.